2021 Mississippi College Choctaws football team

 The 2021 Mississippi College Choctaws football team represented Mississippi College as a member of the Gulf South Conference (GSC) during the 2021 NCAA Division II football season.
 They were led by eighth-year head coach John Bland.
 The Choctaws played their home games at Robinson-Hale Stadium in Clinton, Mississippi.

-Previous season

-The Choctaws finished the 2020 season 0–1.
-On August 12, 2020, Gulf South Conference postponed fall competition in 2020 for several sports due to the COVID-19 pandemic.
-A few months later in November, the conference announced that there will be no spring conference competition in football.
-Teams that opt-in to compete would have to schedule on their own.
-The Choctaws only scheduled one official game against Tarleton State in spring 2021 for the 2020 season.

 Schedule

 Mississippi College announced their 2021 football schedule on August 3, 2021.